-NeuroVance contains a unique blend of phytochemical (plant-derived) compounds that aid with the regulation of mood and concentration under stressful conditions.
+NeuroVance contains a unique blend of plant-derived phytochemical ingredients that aid with the regulation of mood and concentration under stressful conditions.
 These are roseroot extract and inositol.

 Roseroot (Rhodiola rosea), also known as “arctic root” or “golden root”, is a perennial plant that grows at high altitudes in the arctic regions of Europe and Asia.
 Extracts of the rhizomes and roots have been used in traditional Western medicine in Scandinavian and European countries to combat fatigue, reduce the effects of stress and to aid convalescence during illness.
 Roseroot extract has a long history of documented use and appears in the Materia Medica of several European countries.
 During the early 19th century in France it was recommended as a “brain tonic” in literature.
 In the Swedish Drug and Therapy Handbook (Lakemedelsboken 1997/98), roseroot extract is classified as one of the most commonly-used herbal neuro-adaptogens in Sweden.
 Preparations containing roseroot extract are typically used to increase concentration and enhance mental performance during times of emotional and physical hardship.